PeterCamilleri/ideas/README.md

 questions - Code written while answering questions on stack overflow.

+self - A study of the nature and uses of self in Ruby.

 stdout_redirect - Shell out with captured output.

 survey - A survey gem download statistics.